We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 The website is designed to work in all current versions of Microsoft Edge, Mozilla Firefox and Google Chrome.
 If you do experience any technical difficulties, in the first instance try using an alternative browser.
 We recommend using Google Chrome.

 Our specialists will then review your document, and return it to you with their feedback.
-You'll receive and email including the details.
+You'll receive an email including the details.

-Once approved, you can then print your document, by clicking 'print' next to your document in the 'my documents' section of your account.
-It's really important to follow our guidance to make your document is signed and executed correctly.
+Once approved, you can then print your document, by clicking 'Print' next to your document in the 'My documents' section of your account.
+It's really important to follow our guidance to make sure your document is signed and executed correctly.

 We do not review documents once they have been signed and executed, as this is not part of our service.